chromium/chromium/docs/testing/web_test_expectations.md

   longer than the usual timeout to run.
 Slow tests are given 5x the usual timeout.
 * [SmokeTests](../../third_party/blink/web_tests/SmokeTests): A small subset
-  of tests that we run on the Android bot.
+  of tests that we run on the Fuchsia bots.
 * [StaleTestExpectations](../../third_party/blink/web_tests/StaleTestExpectations):
   Platform-specific lines that have been in TestExpectations for many months.
   They're moved here to get them out of the way of people doing rebaselines